- Academic Affairs

 - University Counsel

-A: The loan is between the lender and the borrower, the University cannot intervene on the student’s behalf.
-If denied, we would suggest you get a credit worthy cosigner to still get the loan.
+The loan is between the lender and the borrower, so the University cannot intervene on the student’s behalf.
+If denied, we would suggest you get a creditworthy co-signer to still get the loan.

-A: This is decided by the lender of the private loan, but usually interest beings immediately after the first disbursement.
+This is decided by the lender of the private loan, but usually interest begins immediately after the first disbursement.

-A: No, private student loans cannot be consolidated with Federal Student Loans.
+No. Private student loans cannot be consolidated with federal student loans.